classroomLabs/aldaba-clean_dev-23_04/docs/practice/activity-bookings.md

 ## Test and consumer

-- Write tests for the library
 - Write a small application that uses the library
+- Write tests for the library (optional)

 ## Use Cases